gcgruen/d3-template-lollipop/README.md

-# How to make a lollipop chart in d3.js?
+# How to make a lollipop chart with d3.js?

 This is some dummy-code with dummy-data to produce a lollipop chart that looks like this: